erelsgl/badkan/README.md

 Please, check that in the files crontab-backup, the cd is sending you to the good place.

+To receive the email sended by the users, please, create two files in the backend/server/stmp folder:

+    nano backend/server/stmp/address.txt <your address email>
+    nano backend/server/stmp/password.txt <your password>

+Please, check that the stmp server correspond to your email.

 ## Installing the Apache server